Manuel Antonio National Park

 Playa Espadilla

-Large sea stacks and rocky island sit far offshore but several stacks and interesting rock formations closer to the waves occupy the southern end of the beach (pictured).
-The rocks here make swimming dangerous so it is often quite easy to obtain a landscape photograph.
-And because the beach faces west, sunsets are typically more colorful than sunrise.
+Large sea stacks and rocky islands sit far offshore, but several stacks and interesting rock formations closer to the waves occupy the southern end of the beach (pictured).
+The rocks here make swimming dangerous, so it is often quite easy to obtain a landscape photograph.
+Because the beach faces west, sunsets are typically more colorful than sunrises.

 Playa Espadilla, Manuel Antonio, Costa Rica